 A majority of the Council voted to maintain the ongoing suspension of the kids.us namespace for the current contract term.

-The usTLD Stakeholder Council (“Council”) is seeking public comments on its recommendation to maintain the suspension of the kids.us third-level namespace for the current term of the .US Contract1.
+The usTLD Stakeholder Council (“Council”) sought public comments on its recommendation to maintain the suspension of the kids.us third-level namespace for the current term of the .US Contract1.
 Under the suspension, the existing page found at www.kids.us would be maintained; no registrations within kids.us would be permitted, nor content developed for the kids.us namespace.

 On May 14, 2015 a majority of the Council voted to maintain the ongoing suspension of the kids.us namespace for the current contract term due to historical context and the inability to drive usage of the namespace within the existing policy framework.

 The recommendation to suspend the kids.us namespace follows a recommendation in the Kids.us Education Advisory Committee (“Committee”) Final Report that Neustar and the Council should maintain the existing suspension.
 After several meetings the Committee, comprising experts in online education and childhood development, determined that the required policy framework for kids.us was overly restrictive and unsuited for today’s internet landscape.

 The kids.us namespace is governed by a restrictive policy framework established by Congress in the 2002 Kids.us Implementation and Efficiency Act, which, among other requirements, sets forth the following for kids.us: